-Fayne Copeland and David Speck invest in the future
+Fayne Copeland and David Speck

 They may live halfway across the country, but Fayne Copeland and her husband, Dave Speck, keep northeastern Minnesota in their hearts.
 They were among the first Legacy Friends of the Northland, sharing their intention to include the Northland Foundation in their estate plans.